Chukwuemeka-Ike/Swarm-Robotics-2/README.md

     ```
 9. You may also need to disable secure boot.
 This is achived from the BIOS settings.
 To enter the BIOS settings, while powering up the tablet, Press and hold the volume-up button on your Surface and at the same time, press and release the power button.
 When you see the Surface logo, release the volume-up button.
 The UEFI menu will display within a few seconds.

+10. The default kernel version installed with ubuntu 20.04 as of writing this document is 5.15 however this version causes hangging problem when shutting down.
+Installing kernel version 5.4.243 via Mainline kernel installer resolves the issue for this specific tablet.

 </details>